ryanklee/think-taink/docs/problem_statements.md

 Gaps/Inconsistencies:
 - Need for more detailed integration plans between cognitive architectures and our trait bundle system
 - Lack of specific metrics for measuring emergent behaviors in multi-agent systems
+- Need to incorporate swarm intelligence principles and emergent language protocols into the experimental framework
+- Lack of strategies for implementing containment control in multi-agent scenarios

 ## 2. Ethical Considerations in AI Experiments